Gabrielle-Kilpatrick/gkilpatrick-portfolio/README.md

 ---

-## Instruction to run the application
+## Instruction to run the page

-1. Clone this repository to local computer
+1. Clone this repository to a local computer

-2. Create a new virtual environment

-   - Windows: `python -m venv ./venv`
-   - Mac: `python3 -m venv ./venv`

-3. Activate the new virtual environment

-   - Windows: `.\venv\Scripts\activate`
-   - Mac: `source ./venv/bin/activate`

-4. Install the dependencies `pip install -r requirements.txt`

-5. Run the program using either:

-   - `flask run`
-   - `python app.py`
+2. Open HTML and CSS Script in an editor of your choosing

+   - For this assignment, I used Visual Studio Code

+3. Check through CSS and HTML script for accessibili8ty errors or conflicts

+   - I recommend using Wave4 as your accessibility checker

+4. Upload updated code to GitHub as a repository

+5. Connect the newly made repository to the Azure static webpage

+   - Using a custom domain is optional
+   - The free version of a static page will work

-6. Use the application by visiting the URL in your web browser
+6. View the webpage by visiting the URL in your web browser

 ---